Auckland man sentenced for spiking McDonald's sundaes with sleeping pills

 "My partner and my sister went to leave when I found one [pill] in mine.
 We went straight to hospital.
 They said it was someone's medication.
 But it's not enough to do any damage so suggested keeping going with police."

-Court documents show McDonald's has been cleared of any wrong-doing, while a McDonald's spokesperson has also said the investigation absolved all staff at the fast foot restaurant.
+Court documents show McDonald's has been cleared of any wrong-doing, while a McDonald's spokesperson has also said the investigation absolved all staff at the restaurant.